F-Sossi/sGLOH2-OpenCV-Implementation/README.md

 ## Installation

-This project requires OpenCV to be installed on your system.
+This project requires OpenCV 4.0 with the contributors package installed to be installed on your system.
 There are two possible scenarios:

 1. OpenCV is installed on your main system.
 2. OpenCV is installed using vcpkg.